Soviet Union men's national ice hockey team: History

 Ice hockey was not properly introduced into the Soviet Union until the 1940s, though bandy, a similar game played on a larger ice field, had long been popular in the country.
 It was during a tour of FC Dynamo Moscow of the United Kingdom in 1945 that Soviet officials first got the idea of establishing an ice hockey program.
 They watched several exhibition matches in London, and National Hockey League President Clarence Campbell would later say that "This was the time when the Russians got the idea for their hockey team.
 The Russian soccer players were more interested in watching Canadian players play hockey than in soccer."
 The Soviet Championship League was established in 1946, and the national team was formed shortly after, playing their first matches in a series of exhibitions against LTC Praha in 1948.

 The Soviets planned to send a team to the 1953 World Championships, but due to an injury to Vsevolod Bobrov, one of their star players, officials decided against going.
 They would make their debut at the 1954 World Championships instead.
 Largely unknown to the larger hockey world, the team surprised many by winning the gold medal, defeating Canada in the final game.
+In 2013, the Soviet national team was awarded the IIHF Milestone Award for winning the gold medal in their first appearance at the World Championships and the beginning of a rivalry against Canada.

 The Soviets played their first exhibition tour in Canada in 1957, which perpetuated a rivalry between the countries.
 Throughout the rest of the 1950s the World Championships were largely contested between Canada and the Soviet Union.
 That changed in the early 1960s.
 Canada won the gold in 1961, and after missing the 1962 tournament due to political issues, the Soviets would win the gold medal every year until 1972.
 They faced perhaps their greatest upset at the 1976 World Championships; in their opening match against host Poland, the Soviets were defeated 6–4.

 In 1972 the Soviets played Canada in an exhibition series that saw the Soviet national team play a team composed of National Hockey League (NHL) players for the first time.
 Both the Olympics and World Championships did not allow professionals, so the best Canadian players were never able to compete against the Soviets, and in protest at this Canada had left international hockey in 1970.
 This series, known as the Summit Series, was a chance to see how the NHL players would fare.
 In eight games (four in Canada, four in the USSR), the teams were close, and it took until the final 34 seconds of the eighth game for Canada to win the series, four games to three, with one tie.